Advertisement

 Method

-Add the ginger and garlic purée, curry powder, turmeric, chilli powder and a splash of water to the pan of onions and stir in well.
-Fry for a couple of mins.
-Add the diced chicken thighs and stir in well.
+Add the ginger and garlic purée, curry powder, turmeric, chilli powder, 1 tsp fine salt and a splash of water, and stir well.
+Fry for a couple of minutes, then add the diced chicken thighs and stir well again.

 Mix the yogurt, tomato purée and onion purée together in a jug with 300ml water.
 Pour into the saucepan and mix well.
 Turn up the heat until the sauce begins to boil.
 Simmer for 15 to 20 mins, stirring occasionally.